 As a former battle-hardened corporate drone myself, I believe volumes could be written on the negative impact on employee wellbeing of many popular management theories.

 But for better or for worse, they have helped shape the modern workplace.

-At the heart of many management theories is a laser-focus on finding newer, leaner, more efficient ways of working.
-Predictably, this goes hand in hand with the rise in uniform, character-free offices.
+At the heart of many management theories is a relentless drive towards newer, leaner, more efficient ways of working.
+Predictably, this goes hand in hand with the rise in uniform, austere workplaces.